What Is Uninsured and Underinsured Motorists Coverage?

 - Generally, there is no restriction on the number of vehicles that can be protected and whose UMBI coverage is stacked.
 If you just have one vehicle on your policy, stacking isn't a possibility for you; but if you have multiple vehicles, stacking can be one of the advantages of multi-vehicle protection.

 - If your state permits stacking, stacked vehicle protection is accessible to drivers in approximately 30 states.
-Then again, even if you live in a state that allows stacking, you will need to check with your insurance agency to find out if stacking choice they offer.
+Then again, even if you live in a state that allows stacking, you will need to check with your insurance agency to find out if stacking is a choice they offer.